douglasgreen/outlines/computing/computer_science/computer_science.md

 ## Artificial Intelligence

 Artificial Intelligence (AI) is a broad and dynamic field that encompasses the development of computer systems capable of performing tasks that typically require human intelligence.
 These tasks include learning, reasoning, problem-solving, perception, and language understanding.
-Let\'s delve into the key aspects :
+Let's delve into the key aspects :

 ### AI Concepts and History

 AI as a concept has been a part of human imagination and scientific pursuits for many decades.
-The term \"Artificial Intelligence\" was first coined in 1956 by John McCarthy at the Dartmouth Conference, marking the official birth of the field.
+The term "Artificial Intelligence" was first coined in 1956 by John McCarthy at the Dartmouth Conference, marking the official birth of the field.
 Early AI research in the 1950s to 1970s focused on symbolic methods and problem-solving.
 This era witnessed the creation of programs that could solve algebra problems, prove theorems in geometry, and understand and speak natural languages.

-However, the limitations of these early systems led to the first of several \"AI winters,\" periods during which funding and interest in AI research waned significantly.
+However, the limitations of these early systems led to the first of several "AI winters," periods during which funding and interest in AI research waned significantly.
 The revival and the rapid growth of AI in recent decades can be attributed to the advancement in computational power, the availability of large amounts of data, and the development of new algorithms, particularly in the area of machine learning.

 #### Machine Learning Basics